juliancandia/eNetXplorer/README.md

 # eNetXplorer
-R package for the exploration of elastic net model families.
+R package for the quantitative exploration of elastic net families for generalized linear models.